 What you dream will be, my grandson."

 No sooner had the strange song echoed away than Gozaabii-anang found himself standing outside the star waaginogaan.
-As he desperately looked about him for signs of the curly-haired girl who had shyly introduced herself to him in the star lodge, slowly, the lodges and the rollling hills of lush green grass surrounding the deep blue lakes faded from view, and from the beautiful sky-land where he had met the beautiful Star Blanket with her clear-sounding voice the dreaming boy was transported back to earth by way of the tall Tree of Life that connected the sky-world with the earth beneath...
+As he desperately looked about him for signs of the curly-haired girl who had shyly introduced herself to him in the star lodge, slowly, the lodges and the rollling hills of lush green grass surrounding the deep blue lakes faded from view, and from the wondrous sky-land where he had met the beautiful Star Blanket with her clear-sounding voice the dreaming boy was transported back to earth by way of the tall Tree of Life that connected the sky-world with the earth beneath...

 The meaning of the vision

 When Gozaabii-anang woke up he found himself in the glade amid the cedar and spruce trees where he had commenced the vision quest that had led him into the skies and back.
 The tall giizhikaandag that had served as a ladder into the sky-world was gone!
 The Elder who had watched over him had already arrived with a tray with some deer meat and dried corn on it and a bowl of water.
 Although weak, the boy felt refreshed.
 The Elder took Gozaabii-anang to his uncle, who was the medicine man of his People, for an interpretation of the dream the boy had received during the fast.
 The medicine man, after hearing Gozaabii-anang's detailed account of the dream confirmed that it was a vision of great power and he addressed the boy as follows: